 The website is designed for use by staff at Science and Discovery Centres, Natural History and Science Museums, Universities, climate research centres, learned societies, environmental organisations, science festivals and others whose goal is to share the latest science and issues with children and adults across the UK.

-Dr Penny Fidler, CEO of ASDC said:
+Dr Penny Fidler, former CEO of ASDC said:

 Climate change is our biggest global challenge.
 It will take a combination of scientific innovation, societal change and a collective imagination and desire to solve.